ShahinaShanu/FoodDeliveryProject/README.md

 # FoodDeliveryProject
-This is my responsive website for food delivery project. please contribute to my open source project.
+This is my responsive website for food delivery project.
+Please contribute to my open source project.